A foolproof way to teach yourself the perfect Irish accent. Go on give it a lash!

 Some words that end in "er" in American English end with "re" across the pond, including "center," and "theatre."
 At the same time, many others don't!
 "Letter," "brother," "hunger," and many more are spelled the same in Irish and American English, so use discretion with this one.

-Here's an eHow video on how to pick it up:
+Here's an eHow video on how to put on an Irish accent:

 * Originally published in 2010.